awslabs/aws-deployment-framework/src/lambda_codebase/initial_commit/bootstrap_repository/adf-accounts/readme.md

 - `support_level`: `basic|enterprise` ADF will raise a ticket to add the account to an existing AWS support subscription when an account is created.
 Currently only supports basic or enterprise.
  **NB: This is for activating enterprise support on account creation only.
 As a prerequisite your organization master account must already have enterprise support activated**

 - `alias`: AWS account alias.
 Must be unique globally otherwise cannot be created.
 Check [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) for further details.
-If the account alias is not created or already exists, in the Federation login page, no alias will be presented
+If the account alias is not created or already exists, in the Federation login page, no alias will be presented.
+This needs to be unique across all customers, if the alias is already taken the AccountManagementStateMachine will stop and raise an error.
 - `tags`: list of tags associate to the account.

 ### Examples